Stansfield-Leo/Crawler/README.md

-# Crawler

-Course Slides Crawler and Organizer
+# Course Slides Crawler and Organizer

 A small Python toolkit for downloading and reorganizing course materials from Moodle and other course websites.